powerboat9/bombadillo/README.md

 There are many ways to contribute to Bombadillo, including a fair few that don't require knowledge of programming:

-- Try out the client and let us know if you have a suggestion for improvement, or if you find a bug.
+- Try out the browser and let us know if you have a suggestion for improvement, or if you find a bug.
 - Read the documentation and let us know if something isn't well explained, or needs correction.
 - Maybe you have a cool logo or some art that you think would look nice.